aeternity/protocol/consensus/consensus.md

 ```

 Where FTL = Future Time Limit - i.e. the time a block is allowed to be
 "from the future".
-We use 10 minutes (600 s).
+We use 9 minutes (540 s) i.e. 3 times the `DesiredTimeBetweenBlocks`.

 Now, the problem is that we can't do any floating point arithmetic (to
 ensure the calculation can be verified by other nodes), so we pick a